MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v18.md

 1. (Multitenant only) Mount the tenant to the new Business Central Server instance.

     You'll have to do this step and the next for each tenant.
 For more information, see [Mount or Dismount a Tenant](../administration/mount-dismount-tenant.md).

+    To mount the tenant, use the [Mount-NAVTenant](/powershell/module/microsoft.dynamics.nav.management/mount-navtenant) cmdlet:

+    ```powershell
+    Mount-NAVTenant -ServerInstance <server instance name> -DatabaseName <database name> -DatabaseServer <database server>\<database instance> -Tenant <tenant ID> -AllowAppDatabaseWrite
+    ```

+    > [!IMPORTANT]
+    > You must use the same tenant ID for the tenant that was used in the old deployment; otherwise you'll get an error when mounting or syncing the tenant.
+If you want to use a different ID for the tenant, you can either use the `-AlternateId` parameter now or after upgrading, dismount the tenant, then mount it again using the new ID and the `OverwriteTenantIdInDatabase` parameter.
+    >
+    > For upgrade, set the `-AllowAppDatabaseWrite` parameter.
+After upgrade, you can dismount and mount the tenant again without the parameter if needed.

 2. Synchronize the tenant.

     Use the [Sync-NAVTenant](/powershell/module/microsoft.dynamics.nav.management/sync-navtenant) cmdlet: